 your advent wreath candles on a fireplace or windowsill with a garland instead.

 2. Jessie Tree.
-For this tradition you need a small tree, “The Advent Jessie Tree” (see this Jesse Tree Video) and a Jesse Tree Advent book.
+For this tradition you need a small tree, “The Advent Jessie Tree” and a Jesse Tree Advent book.
 This is the one we use, plus a bag of ornaments to accompany the readings.
 Each night of Advent, you will read a page of the book and hang an ornament on the tree that relates to the reading.
 We do this reading at dinner time and then hang the ornament for that day on the Jessie Tree.
 The readings really help to prepare for the coming of Jesus at Christmas with readings from the old testament and amazing discussion questions that you and the kids will love.
 You could also use the Jessie Tree to build community by organizing an ornament exchange for your Jessie Tree with other mommies (i.e. 6 mommies sign up and each mommy makes 6 ornaments to exchange).

 3. Giving Manger.
 My kids are very visual, so the Giving Manger is a great visual